Evan Henry Llewellyn

 Colonel Evan Henry Llewellyn JP DL (25 February 1847 – 27 February 1914) was a British Army officer and a Conservative politician who sat in the House of Commons between 1885 and 1906.

 Early life

 Llewellyn was born on 25 February 1847.
 He was the fourth son of the former Eliza William Strick (daughter of John Strick of Swansea) and Llewellyn Llewellyn of Buckland Filleigh, North Devon.
 His sister, Rose Cecilia Llewellyn, married Adm.
-Sir Charles Lionel Vaughan-Lee (both children of Vaughan Vaughan-Lee).
+Sir Charles Lionel Vaughan-Lee (son of Vaughan Vaughan-Lee).

 He was educated at Rugby School.

 Career

 He served in the British Army, where he was an officer in the 4th (Militia) battalion of the Somersetshire Light Infantry.
 Following the outbreak of the Second Boer War in late 1899, he volunteered for active service when the battalion was embodied that December, and left Southampton for South Africa on the in early March 1900.
 He was later the commander of the 2nd (Central African) Battalion, King's African Rifles.